-In many applications of the LDS the underlying parameters of the system are largely known.
-For example, one might know that the object being tracked obeys Newton's laws, or some other known physical law.
-In some applications, however, the task is to try to discover the underlying dynamical system based on $\mathbf{v}{1:T}$.
-For example in bioinformatics, it is sometimes assumed that the observed gene expression through time is driven by an unknown latent linear dynamical system[26].
+Whilst in many applications, particularly of underlying known physical processes, the paremeters of the LDS are known, in many machine learning tasks we need to learn the parameters of the LDS based on $\mathbf{v}{1:T}$.
+For example in bioinformatics, it is sometimes assumed that the observed gene expression through time is driven by an unknown latent linear dynamical system[27].
 For simplicity we assume that we know the dimensionality H of the LDS.